ahasanulhaqueasad/movie-explorer/README.md

 npm run dev
 ```

-The application will then run on the local development server.

 ---

 ## 🔎 How It Works

 ### Movie Browsing

-The application displays available movies in a responsive grid layout.
-Each movie card contains information such as:
+The application displays movies in a responsive grid layout.
+Each movie card contains relevant movie information.

-* Movie poster
-* Movie title
-* Release year
-* Genre
-* Rating

 ### Movie Search

-Users can type a movie title into the search field.
-The application filters the movie collection and displays matching results.
+Users can search for a specific movie by entering its title in the search field.
+Matching movies are displayed dynamically.

 ### Movie Details

-Clicking on a movie card opens an interactive modal containing more detailed information about the selected movie.
+Clicking on a movie card opens an interactive modal where users can view detailed information about the selected movie.

 ---

 ## 📱 Responsive Design

-The application is designed to work smoothly on:
+The application is responsive and works across:

 * 📱 Mobile devices
 * 📲 Tablets